September 17, 2025

 However, when the world is discretized like it is in a computer, the numerical stability of the integration method

 can affect the simulation's stability and accuracy.
-The simplest way to do this is to compute q += qd * dt
+The simplest way to do this is to compute q += qd * dt, which is

 the Euler method.
 There are some variations on this that try to be more